Causes of Toothache

 Stage 3.
 Now that the cavity has reached the softer layer of the tooth, it will get bigger faster.

 Stage 4.
-If the decay is left untreated the nerve of the tooth may become infected and die resulting in an abscess.
+If the decay is left untreated, the tooth nerve may become infected and die, resulting in an abscess.

 What are the signs of tooth decay?

-There is a common misconception amongst the public that your tooth will alert you as soon as there is a problem such as decay (by becoming sensitive or painful), but this is not the case.
+A common misconception amongst the public is that your tooth will alert you as soon as there is a problem such as decay, often by becoming sensitive or painful, but this is not the case.

-In early stages of tooth decay it is common for there to be a complete absence of symptoms, but your dentist may be able to spot a cavity in its early stages when they examine or x-ray your teeth.
+In the early stages of tooth decay, it is common for there to be a complete absence of symptoms, but your dentist may be able to spot a cavity in its early stages when they examine or x-ray your teeth.

-Patients are often left confused when their dentist advises them that they have decay in a tooth and require a filling – the tooth may be pain-free and not have any hole in the surface!
+Patients are often left confused when their dentist advises that they have decay in a tooth and require a filling – the tooth may be pain-free and not have any holes in the surface!

-• The lack of pain may be because the decay is too small to reach the nerve in the inner part of the tooth or because the decay is so large that it has caused the nerve to die.
-Therefore there is an entire spectrum of treatments that a tooth may require even though it is pain free, ranging from a simple filling to root canal treatment or even extraction!
+- The lack of pain may be because the decay is too small to reach the nerve in the inner part of the tooth or because the decay is so large that it has caused the nerve to die.
+If this happens, there is an entire spectrum of treatments a tooth may require, even though it is pain-free, ranging from a simple filling to root canal treatment or even extraction!

 This is why you should visit your dentist regularly, as small cavities are much easier to treat than advanced decay!